-If you are keeping a Begonia Maculata as a houseplant, especially in a region that has a different climate then they are certain requirements that you need to be aware of to make sure this plant thrives.
+If you are keeping a Begonia Maculata as a houseplant, especially in a region that has a different climate than where they are from, then they are certain requirements that you need to be aware of to make sure this plant thrives.

 So what do you need to do for this polka dot plant care?
 Let’s take a look.

 As is the case with many other smaller tropical plants, the Begonia Maculata prefers things to be on the shadier side.

 Keep your plant out of direct sunlight or you will notice the leaf tips starting to scorch and you may notice the colour fading on the foliage.

 Instead opt for a brightly lit part of your room that receives light but no direct sunlight.
 You should see your plant thrive under these conditions.